QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 But note that since
 $y_0 = \begin{bmatrix} m_0 \cr p_0 \end{bmatrix}$ and $m_0$
-is given to us an an initial condition,  $p_0$ has to do all the adjusting to satisfy this equation.
+is given to us an initial condition,  $p_0$ has to do all the adjusting to satisfy this equation.

 Sometimes this situation is described by saying that while $m_0$ is truly a **state** variable, $p_0$ is a **jump** variable that